Let's break that down

 Single-family homes and duplexes are eligible.
 Many other types of residential dwellings are also eligible, provided they are two stories or less, have fewer than 16 dwelling units, have an occupant load of 20 people or less, and are listed in Sections 310.4 or 310.5 "Residential Group R-2" and "Residential Group R-3" of the IBC.

-Assembly spaces must have a maximum occupancy load of 300 people.
+Assembly spaces cannot have a maximum occupancy load greater than 300 people.
 Eligible spaces include performance space (bands, poetry readings, dances etc.), art galleries, arcades, libraries and museums, indoor sports/gyms (without spectator seating), lecture halls, exhibition halls, community halls, and places of worship.
 A longer list of allowed assembly spaces, holding 300 people or less, is located in Section 303.4 "Assembly Group A-3" of the IBC.

 Live/work spaces qualify if they meet the rest of these criteria outlined above.